billvivino/billvivino.github.io/_posts/2026-07-01-engineering-is-upstream-of-funding.md

 Every engineering problem solved removes another source of uncertainty.

+## Product Quality Is Part of the Pitch

+Founders often think of engineering as a cost.

+Engineering is one of the strongest assets on their balance sheet.

+A polished, reliable product demonstrates execution.

+A stable architecture demonstrates technical maturity.

+A well-designed workflow demonstrates product thinking.

+A production-ready application tells investors something far more valuable than a roadmap ever can:

+This team can build.

 ## AI Coding Tools Don't Change This

 AI doesn't change the equation.